Dinesh281197/OTT-Merger-Analysis/README.md

 ## Problem Statement
-Lio, a leading telecommunications provider in India, is planning a strategic merger with Jotstar, is one of the country’s most prominent streaming platforms.
+Lio, a leading telecommunications provider in India, is planning a strategic merger with Jotstar is one of the country’s most prominent streaming platforms.
 This potential partnership aims to combine LioCinema’s expansive subscriber base and Jotstar’s diverse content library to revolutionize digital streaming in India.